 Sneak peek posts

 I love them.
 Teaser videos and images are an exciting and highly shareable method to build-up anticipation for your event.
-One of the most popular mediums, videos, will increase the popularity of your event hashtag and generate interest in the event itself as it can be shared on any platform.
+One of the most popular mediums, videos, will increase your event hashtag’s popularity and generate interest in the event itself as somebody can share them on any platform.
 Longer videos can be uploaded to YouTube or directly onto Facebook, while Vine, Instagram, and Twitter allow you to upload shorter clips for maximum impact.

 Enhance!
 Enhance!
 Enhance!

-Keep your event relevant by improving it with live stream experience.
-You can reach a potential audience of millions, with the video footage allowing people who aren’t attending a way to experience what’s happening, opening up the opportunity to connect with people without them being present.
-Also, by uploading plenty of photos of your event to platforms such as Twitter, Instagram, and Facebook throughout the day, you will manage to keep your company and function in the social stream of consciousness.
-Moreover, of course, do not forget customer support!
-Social media is valuable when it comes to providing instant relief for your customers, and will enhance the live event experience by allowing you to quickly respond to inquiries from attendees, such as how to reach the venue, or timings throughout the day, etc.
+Keep your event relevant by improving it with a live stream experience.
+You can reach a potential audience of millions!
+Using the video footage, you will allow people who aren’t attending to experience what’s happening.
+This is the opportunity to connect with people without them being present.
+However, by uploading plenty of photos of your event to platforms such as LinkedIn, Instagram, and Facebook throughout the day, you will manage to keep your company and function in the social stream of consciousness.

 I know I sound like a broken record, but you really should.
-Someone once told me that it’s not just about how luxurious the venue was decorated or how delicious food was served.
+Someone once told me that it’s not just about how luxuriously the decorated venue was or how delicious food was served.
 It is about the emotion you create.
 If you are stressed, nervous, and running around, people will notice and remember that.
-However, instead, if you are in a good mood, calm and welcome your guests with a smile, that will create a positive vibe which will be almost instantly spread around.
+Instead, if you are in a good mood, calm, and welcome your guests with a smile, you will create a positive vibe that will be almost instantly spread around.
 Remember, no one likes cheerless hosts.